-If the position closes at or below the stock- or option-based sell signal price, exit the trade the next morning at the open.
+If the underlying shares violate the stock-based sell signal price at the close of trading, exit the option trade the next morning at the open.

-Additionally, if an option or its underlying stock does not hit its target, or if the stock does not close at or below its sell signal price within three weeks of entry, close the position.
+Additionally, if an option or its underlying stock does not hit its target, or if the stock does not violate its sell signal price within three weeks of entry, close the position.
 I do not recommend holding an option play for more than three weeks.

 Ken Trester and the Power Options Weekly Team